-Charity places in the Virgin Money London Marathon can be like gold dust; and with the cancellation of the 2020 race they're more limited than ever.
-To give yourself the best chance of gaining a spot on the team, read our top five tips to make your application shine.
+Charity places in the TCS London Marathon can be like gold dust, so to give yourself the best chance of gaining a spot on the team, read our top five tips to make your application shine.

-Applications are now open and will close on Friday 27th November.
+Applications are now open and will be assessed on a rolling basis.
 Once you've read our advice below, fill out the form to apply for your spot and kickstart your marathon journey.